First Look: Bengals Have Lots To Tackle Before Sunday Showdown With Chiefs - CLNS Media

 Spags game plan: Remember that this is Steve Spagnuolo, the defensive coordinator who shut down Tom Brady and the undefeated Patriots in Super Bowl XLII, holding the Patriots to 14 points.
 Spagnuolo adjusted his game plan from the 38-35 shootout won by Brady and the Patriots in the final game of 2007, using his front in different ways to apply pressure and take away New England’s crossers.
 This has eerily the same feel.
 Spagnuolo is going to throw something completely different at Joe Burrow this time around.
 Andy Reid and Spagnuolo are smart and experienced enough to know that you don’t show everything when you are assured of a playoff spot (as they were) and could likely face this team again in the playoffs (which they will).
 The key here is how quickly Burrow – one of the smartest quarterbacks in the game – recognizes and reacts.
 This is a great, great matchup to watch.

 Special teams: Darrin Simmons will have his team on very high alert.
 Andy Reid showed Sunday that when the chips are down, he has no hesitation in using Tyreek Hill to return punts as a weapon.
 Hill’s 45-yard fourth-quarter punt return to the Buffalo 16 gifted the Chiefs three points on a field goal after the offense stalled.
 Hill, Mecole Hardman and Byron Pringle can all take it to the house at any time.
 Pringle had four punt returns for 96 yards against the Bengals on Jan.
-2. So, it’s all the more important that players like Tre Flowers, who had a spectacular game Saturday on special teams, bring his best Sunday at Arrowhead.
+2, including an 89-yarder for a touchdown right before halftime that was nullified by a holding call.
+So, it’s all the more important that players like Tre Flowers, who had a spectacular game Saturday on special teams, bring his best Sunday at Arrowhead.
 If the game comes down to kickers, the Bengals may actually have the slight advantage.
 Former kicker Jay Feely of CBS called Harrison Butker one of the elite kickers in the game (just a notch below Justin Tucker) and he did send the game to OT.
 But he also missed a 50-yard field goal just before half and pulled an extra point wide left.
 McPherson has connected on all eight field goal attempts, including a pair from 50-plus and the game-winner Saturday on the grass in Nashville.